MattoYuzuru/MattoYuzuru/README.md

 ## Hi there 👋 I am Matvei Riabushkin, backend dev

 I'm an 18-year-old backend developer from Moscow, Russia.
-I mostly work in Python and study computer science at HSE University.
+I mostly work in Java/Python and study software engineering and computer science at HSE University.

 ### About Me